 Lately I’ve realized that my muffin recipe repertoire is missing something really important: a Make Healthy Easy gluten free recipe.
 While I am not personally gluten free, I know a lot of people and readers that are.
 Earlier this week I posted on What is Gluten and Should I Eat It?
 Make sure you check that out if you want to learn more about gluten and gluten-free diets.

-G-free friends, you should not be excluded from the muffin love on this site!
+Gluten free friends, you should not be excluded from the muffin love on this site!

 But here’s the catch, as with almost all of my recipes on this site: I don’t want to use super expensive, hard to find ingredients!
 That’s just not my Make Healthy Easy style.

 Well this month I am super pumped to be partnering with Quaker Oats on the launch of their new gluten free quick 1-minute oats to help solve this MHE muffin dilemma.
+This is what I used for the flour for these Lemon Ricotta Gluten Free Muffins.

 Oats, generally are a gluten free grain.
 However, oats can easily be contaminated by gluten during harvest and processing.
 For someone living with celiac disease or gluten sensitivity, even the smallest amount of gluten in their food can cause a really bad reaction.
 So finding safe gluten free oats is really important, or safe gluten free anything for that matter!